michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/README.md

 *CSCI E-599a | Data Science Capstone | Harvard Extension School | Fall 2020*

-#### Installation Instructions
-Please refer to https://nikatpatel.github.io/epsilon-greedy-quants/website/user_guide.html for details of the installation requirements and installation instructions.

 #### User Guide
 Please refer to **User Steps for Real-World Data.ipynb** for a user guide showing how to load real-world data, set up an environment, and run our Policy Gradient Methods.